Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Key Considerations for RHHI in NR

 \textit{Structured and realistic training methods are essential for preparing therapists to adopt RHHI, ensuring both confidence and competence in clinical use}.
 Studies have shown that increased training improves trust and acceptance of new rehabilitation technologies \cite{hasson2023neurorehabilitation, celian2021day, mortenson2022therapists}.
 This is particularly important in RHHI, where therapists are not only facilitators but also end-users alongside patients.
 For this purpose, therapist-standardized procedures should be implemented.
 For instance, in Kucuktabak \textit{et al.} \cite{kucuktabak2025therapist}, therapists participated in training sessions where they were haptically connected to healthy team members simulating asymmetric gait before working with patients.
 An alternative solution is to artificially induce impairments in healthy participants to simulate neuromotor deficits.
 Manczurowsky \textit{et al.} \cite{manczurowsky2024induced} introduced "dysfunctional electrical stimulation" to involuntarily activate the hamstrings of healthy participants during walking, mimicking neuromotor impairments.
 This method could improve therapist training by exposing them to realistic patient challenges in a controlled environment \cite{buddeoutside}.
 Hasson \textit{et al.} \cite{hasson2019learning, hasson2019visual} developed a system where participants modified a virtual stroke survivor’s gait through robotic manipulanda.
 Simulated training methods provide therapists with unlimited exposure to patient movement dynamics, reducing risks associated with real patient scenarios.
 Additionally, impairment simulations using visual noise or mechanical constraints \cite{noccaro2022visual,buscaglione2023assessment} can further enhance training realism.

-\textit{RHHI should support a broad and functional range of exercises through standardized yet customizable task libraries to meet diverse NR needs}.
-A key advantage of RHHI over conventional robotic rehabilitation is its ability to support a diverse range of exercises.
-Upper-limb RHHI studies primarily focus on stereotyped reaching or tracking tasks \cite{kuccuktabak2021human}, which lack functional relevance for daily activities.
-Future development should incorporate more naturalistic tasks, such as grasping and object manipulation, to improve real-world applicability \cite{celian2021day}.
-For lower-limb rehabilitation, RHHI applications range from single-joint tracking tasks targeting isolated motor control \cite{short2023haptic}, to multi-joint functional exercises, such as treadmill walking, sit-to-stand transitions, and obstacle negotiation \cite{amato2024unidirectional}.
-A standardized exercise library should be developed for RHHI platforms while allowing therapists to customize activities for individual patient needs.
-This balance between standardization and adaptability will ensure that RHHI systems effectively address diverse rehabilitation goals.
+\textit{RHHI should support a broad and functional range of exercises through standardized yet customizable task libraries to meet diverse NR needs}. {A key advantage of RHHI over conventional robotic rehabilitation lies in its ability to support a broader range of exercises.
+However, most existing RHHI studies for both upper and lower limbs focus on stereotyped reaching or tracking tasks \cite{kuccuktabak2021human}, which have limited functional relevance.
+Future developments should incorporate more naturalistic and multi-joint functional tasks, e.g., object manipulation, and obstacle negotiation \cite{celian2021day,amato2024unidirectional}.
+Establishing a standardized yet customizable exercise library, developed in collaboration with therapists, would balance consistency and adaptability to effectively address diverse rehabilitation goals.
+In Box. \ref{box:roadmap}, a Road Map to Clinical Adoption is summarized.}